 9. The Green Bean Monster

 Most think of the Jolly Green Giant as a friendly non-threatening guy right?
 Unfortunately not so much for children in Middle Eastern countries.
-Due to a translation error, the Jolly Green Giant became the “intimidating green ogre.”
+Due to a translation fail, the Jolly Green Giant became the “intimidating green ogre.”

 As if trying to encourage young children to eat their veggies wasn’t hard enough…